“Something To Crow About” celebrates the return of the migrating Crows to Lancaster PA each winter.

 Jan 23: Lancaster Crow Coalition presents “The American Crow: Everything You Need to Know” at Mount Joy’s Milanof-Schock Library (10:30am)

 Feb 3: Friendship Heart Gallery Crow Art Show opens in downtown Lancaster

 Feb 10: Lancaster’s annual “All-Crow” Community Art Show closes at MTPL

 Feb 17: Crow Open Beak Night and Farewell to Crows party (7-9pm) Rabbit and Dragonfly in Lancaster.
 The Bird is the Word!
 Share your Crow Stories, Crow Haiku, Poetry, and Songs or just come out and listen.
 Win a free cup of Caw-fee and a chance to be nominated “Best in Crow” and Lancaster’s 2017 Crow-et Laureate!
 Plus take part in a reading of the play “Crow-drophenia” by Edgar Alan Crow.

 Feb 22: Old Crow’s “Keep It Dark” Beer Tasting.
 SOLD OUT.
-Stout beer tasting and food pairing.
+Dark beer tasting and food pairing.